|A procuring agency must include the following information in an ITB according to Oregon statutes and administrative rules.

 of a contractor’s failure to perform or meet established performance

-Resource: Use one of the provided DAS Procurement Services ITB templates and refer to the ITB Checklist.
-Note: Agencies must use
+Resources: Use the approved ITB template and refer to the ITB Checklist.

 The requesting agency must